 - Launder as usual with cold water.
 Avoid using warm or hot water as this can set the stain.

 - Hang the clothing to dry completely and ensure the stain is removed before placing it in the dryer for future cleanings.

 - If the stain is stubborn, try blotting it with hydrogen peroxide.

 - Another option for stubborn stains is to mix some borax with water to make a thick paste, about the consistency of toothpaste.
 Put the paste on the stain and leave it for 10 minutes, then wash the item as usual.

 Additional Tips and Advice

-- Dish soap, such as Dawn or Palmolive, has been effective in removing chocolate stains that are fresh as well as those that are set-in.
+- Dish liquid, such as Dawn or Palmolive, has been effective in removing chocolate stains that are fresh as well as those that are set-in.

 - If the stain is placed in the dryer, the heat can set the stain and make it difficult, if not impossible, to remove.

 - Household Hints for Dummies by Janet Sobesky

 - Stain Rescue by Stephanie Zia